toolfactory/narcissus/README.md

-# Narcissus: thwart Java's strong encapsulation
+# Narcissus: thwart strong encapsulation in JDK 16+

 Narcissus is a JNI native code library that provides a small subset of the Java reflection API, while bypassing all of Java's reflection access checks via JNI.